localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 to define what host and port the LocalStack server bound to.

-These variables only allowed customisation of a single bind host, and one or two ports.
+These variables only allowed customization of a single bind host, and one or two ports.
 We stopped using different ports for HTTP and HTTPS <!-- TODO how long? --> a while ago, so the names were not accurate.
 It was also a lot of similar sounding configuration to configure these two bind addresses.